rerun-io/rerun/docs/content/getting-started/data-in/python.md

   <source media="(max-width: 1200px)" srcset="https://static.rerun.io/logging_data2_empty/2915f4ef35db229caee6e5cb380b47aa4ecc0b33/1200w.png">
 </picture>

-By default, the SDK will start a viewer in another process and automatically pipe the data through.
+By default, the SDK will start a Viewer in another process and automatically pipe the data through.
-There are other means of sending data to a viewer as we'll see at the end of this section, but for now this default will work great as we experiment.
+There are other means of sending data to a Viewer as we'll see at the end of this section, but for now this default will work great as we experiment.

 ## Logging our first points